-The Multi Asset Income Fund ('MAI') aims to deliver a stable and sustainable income stream by seeking natural income from a range of asset classes.
-It has exposure to a range of securities globally (equities, fixed income, real estate, and non-standard asset classes including infrastructure and loans) through investment in Fidelity funds as well as third-party managers and passive instruments where appropriate.
-MAI is very well diversified with a wide opportunity set and a high level of flexibility to allocate across asset classes and regions.
-By reacting to changing market conditions and adapting the mix of asset classes, the investment team aims to achieve stability of income, capital growth and, during times of market stress, capital protection.
+Fidelity Multi Asset Income Fund ('MAI') aims to deliver a stable and sustainable income from a range of asset classes.
+It takes exposure to a global range of securities (equities, fixed income, real estate, and non-standard asset classes, including infrastructure and loans) through investment in Fidelity funds as well as third-party managers and passive instruments where appropriate.

+The portfolio is well diversified, with a wide opportunity set and a high level of flexibility to allocate across asset classes and regions.
+By responding to changing market conditions and adapting the mix of asset classes, the investment team aims to achieve a stable income, as well as capital preservation and a low level of volatility.

-The performance objective of the Fund is to achieve a sustainable income of 4-6% per annum.
+The performance objective of the fund is to achieve a sustainable income of 4-6% per annum.

-Performance
+Investment Performance

-Performance to March 2017 Capital Return Income Return Total Return
+Performance to March 2018 Capital Return Income Return

-Q1 2017 2.2% 1.0% 3.2%
+1 year (%) -4.5% 4.0% -0.5%

-Since inception (03/11/2016) 2.7% 1.2% 3.9%
+Since inception (03/11/2016) -1.4% 3.8% 2.4%